BabylonJS/Documentation/content/snippets/gamelets/Geodesic_Design.md

 ![primary triangle](/img/snippets/geo15.png)
 Fig 12 Rotation of Primary Triangle about the B for - Left GD(5, 2), Right (GD(6, 3))

 For triangle OAB take O as the origin of the isometric axes then each vertex (red sphere) can be given (x, y) coordinates.
 For each y there is a minimum (blue marker) and maximum (green) value of x that belong to OAB.
 Rotating OAB 60<sup>o</sup> counter clockwise about B the minimum x map to the orange markers in the rotation.
-As you can see in the Fig 12 example, for GD(m, n) when n is a factor of m then the maximum x (green) of OAB coincide with the rotated minimum x (orange) for some vertices.
+As you can see in Fig 12 example there is overlap of maximum and minimum markers at the primary triangle vertices.
+For GD(m, n) when n is a factor of m then the maximum x (green) of OAB coincide with the rotated minimum x (orange) for some facet vertices as well as at the primary triangle vertices.

-In order to form the triangular facets that overlap the edge
+In order to form the triangular facets that overlap the edge for each row y where there is no overlap of maximum x (green) with rotated minimum x (orange) let *p* be the position vector of the rotated minimum.
+Then the required facet triangles are formed with from the points with position vectors *p*, *p* - *i*&#8407; *p* - *j*&#8407; and secondly from *p*, *p* - *j*&#8407; *p* + *i*&#8407; - *j*&#8407;

 ### Map Vertices Across Edges of a Primary Face